How To Choose The Best Inflatable SUP

 You won’t find the inflatable paddle board that best meets your needs by consulting a quick-read “Top 10” list.
 The vast majority of sites publishing SUP board ratings are not actually reviewing the boards that they list.
 Most are merely checking which boards are selling the most on Amazon and listing them to entice you to click on their links.

-These sites earn a commission every time somebody clicks over to Amazon and makes any type of purchase.
-They make their money by recommending whatever is already selling in volume, which is usually the cheapest mass market boards or whichever brand spends the most on advertising.
-Recently, we have seen several of these well-known low cost companies fold and close up shop leaving their customers with no warranty or support.
+These sites earn a commission every time somebody clicks over to Amazon or the manufacturers site and makes any type of purchase.
+They make their money by recommending whatever is already selling in volume, which is usually the cheapest mass-market boards, or whichever brand spends the most on advertising.
+Recently, we have seen several of these well-known low-cost companies fold and close up shop leaving their customers with no warranty or support.
 This is of no concern to the sites promoting these 'top 10 lists' since they will just pick another item for sale and recommend that instead.
-Their goal is not getting you a quality SUP board - their goal is to get you to click that Amazon link so they get paid.
+Their goal is not getting you a quality SUP board - their goal is to get you to click that link so they get paid.

 Know what makes the difference between a cheaply made board and a quality one.